IAMAl/PyTorch4M1/README.md

 set(THREADS_PREFER_PTHREAD_FLAG OFF)
 ```

-OS-X does not support Microsoft VisualStudio, so comment out between these lines;
+OS-X does not support Microsoft VisualStudio, so comment-out between these lines;
 ```
 if(MSVC)
 ```